dstackai/dstack/docs/faq.md

 #### What kind of ML workflows can I use dstack for?

-dstack allows you to describe workflows as code and quickly run them anywhere (e.g. in a configured cloud) from the CLI.
+dstack allows you to describe workflows and their requirements as code and quickly run them anywhere (e.g. in a configured cloud).
-You don't have to worry about infrastructure or data management.
+You don't need to worry about managing infrastructure or data.

-Workflows can be pretty much anything: scripts, long-running jobs, and even applications.
+Workflows can be data processing scripts, long-running training jobs, and web applications.

 #### Can dstack run workflows locally on my machine?